shivannis/xandr-docs-public/xandr-docs/articles/curate/buying-guide.md

 - [Working with Insertion Orders](working-with-insertion-orders.md): Insertion orders allow you to bucket line items under an advertiser (Advertiser > Insertion Order > Line Items).
 - [Buy-Side Targeting](buy-side-targeting.md): You can apply a wide range of targeting strategies to line items or campaigns.
 These strategies are essential for ensuring a return on your ad spending by making sure you reach relevant audiences.
 - [Working with Segments](working-with-segments.md): Segment pixels use information about a user, such as webpages they visit, actions they take, or qualities such as gender, location, and wealth, to assign that user to a group called a segment for future targeting.
-- [Introduction to Viewability](introduction-to-viewability.md): Understand how Xandr measures ad views, and optimize the chances of your audience viewing your creatives.
+- [Introduction to Viewability](introduction-to-viewability.md): Understand how Microsoft Advertising measures ad views, and optimize the chances of your audience viewing your creatives.